Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 • Only 4 ingredients.
 All you need is the filet, salt, pepper, and oil.
 The focus of this recipe is really on the tender, juicy steak so there’s no need for extra seasonings.

 • Foolproof.
-Filet mignon may appear “fancy” but it’s actually so easy to make.
-If you follow the tips below, you’ll never have to worry about messing it up.
+Filet mignon may appear “fancy,” but it’s actually so easy to make.
+If you follow the recipe below, you’ll never have to worry about messing it up.

 • Tender, juicy steak every time.
-The end result of this recipe, whether you opt for the grill or oven, is tender, juicy, mouthwatering steak.
-It really doesn’t get better than that!
+Whether you opt for the grill or oven, the end result is tender, juicy, mouthwatering steak!

 Raw steak on a grill ready to be cooked